 Roth conversions aca subsidy

-For an early retiree who has a healthy Tax Planning Window, it is not “Death and Taxes” that must be considered.
+For an early retiree with a healthy Tax Planning Window, it is not “Death and Taxes” that must be considered.
 Instead, it is: “Healthcare and Taxes.”
 And then death.

 One interesting option for healthcare in early retirement is an ACA plan with Premium Tax Credits to offset the cost.

-Let’s consider who should go for Premium ACA Tax Credits (for Obamacare) and who should pay full price to go for Roth conversions.
+Let’s consider who should consider Premium ACA Tax Credits and who should pay full price for Healthcare Insurance and instead do Roth conversions.

 Save or Spend on Health Insurance in Early Retirement